magao-x/handbook/observers/data_access.rst

 MagAO-X (but not all visiting instruments) record data in a compressed format.
 Standard FITS-formatted data with full headers is produced during observations, becoming available within a few minutes of the start of the observation.
 This document explains how to access it.

-**Extremely short version, for those who just need a refresher:** ``rsync -kaz --progress guestobs@exao1.lco.cl:/data/obs/vizzy@xwcl.science/ ./my_obs/``
+**Extremely short version, for those who just need a refresher:** ``rsync -rtz --progress guestobs@exao1.lco.cl:/data/obs/vizzy@xwcl.science/ ./my_obs/``

 Observation data are exported to the Adaptive optics Operator Computer, aka AOC or ``exao1``.
 Note that ``exao1`` is part of the instrument, and ships back and forth to Chile for observing runs.
 That means two things:

-1. It will not be available for several weeks while it is in transit, and
+1. It will not be available for several weeks if it is in transit, and
 2. It has a different IP and host-name when it's at University of Arizona than when it's at Las Campanas Observatory.

 Guest observers will access exao1 with SSH and (preferably) rsync.
 (Users on Windows may be able to use WinSCP or rclone.)